Permits Required for a Langtang Trek

 Update: After the transfer of basic rights to local authorities due to decentralization, TIMS has become invalid in the Everest region.
 You, now, need a Local Area Permit for the Everest Base Camp.
-You can get it in Lukla with $10.
+You can get it in Lukla for $20.

 Langtang National Park Entry Permit

 For any of the trekking routes in the Langtang region, you trek via Langtang National Park.
 And to trek in this region , you need to get a special permit- the Langtang National Park Permit.
 It costs $30 excluding 13% VAT (Value Added Tax).